 I am from the old school and believe HAM operators should be courteous, respectful and helpful on the air.
 I am a member of CWops and currently serve as the co-manager of the CWops CW Academy program as well as being one of the Advisors helping Hams learn CW and improve their skills.
 I find this very rewarding.
 I have met and become friends with many new Hams and have picked up much wisdom learning new techniques from more experienced Operators.

 I also love to work DX and spend a fair amount of time on the lower CW parts of 20, 40, and 80 Meters in addition to 17 and 30.
 I enjoy rag-chewing and multiple contacts with the same station.
 You can usually hear me calling CQ around 7.035 +/- most evenings.
-If you want a little CW practice or just a friendly person to talk to then give me a shout!
+If you want a little CW practice or just a friendly person to talk to then give me a call!

 I work as a Network Engineer and am very comfortable setting up home networks, interfacing Ham equipment and various software using both Macs and PC's.
-I currently use the excellent RUMLOG as my main logging program running on a Mac Air laptop.
+I currently use the excellent RUMlogNG as my main logging program running on a Mac Air laptop.

 I like vacationing in other countries and operating as a DXpedition.
 My most recent trip was to St. Croix, U.S. Virgin Islands where I operated as KP2/AC4BT.
-I am planning to operate as 6Y5/AC4BT from Jamiaca in the summer of 2015.
+I am planning to operate as AC4BT/6Y5 from Jamaica in the summer of 2015.
 My other hobbies include Photography, Chess, Backgammon, and doing all kinds of logic puzzles.